-This created very hard feelings; this animosity increased a short while later when Mr. Pfau hired more men to drill under the road.
+This created very hard feelings; an animosity that increased a short while later when Mr. Pfau hired more men to drill under the road.
 This too was stopped.
 Eventually, the line was laid, but not before threats were hurled threatening lawsuits and more.